GregB12345/ChandirasekaranIT1025/Lab 6/readme.md

 Traverse to the following site: https://www.collegecentral.com/tri-c/ and register for a student account.
 Search for "Intern - Central"
-Take some time to explore the resource and report your findings.
+1. Take some time to explore the resource and report your findings.
+2. Take a screenshot of your search, name it CollegeCentral and upload to the Lab 6 folder.

 ## Certifications

 Explore ONE certification from those listed below and report your findings.
 These certification tests can be taken at 1/2 the cost through Tri-C vouchers.

-COMPTIA:
+1. COMPTIA:
 https://certification.comptia.org/certifications/cybersecurity-analyst
-CISCO:
+2. CISCO:
 https://www.cisco.com/c/en/us/training-events/training-certifications/certifications.html
-CISSP:
+3. CISSP:
 https://www.isc2.org/Certifications/CISSP

 #### Certificates and Degrees
-Explore the certificates in https://www.tri-c.edu/programs/information-technology/index.html and report your findings
+Explore the certificates in https://www.tri-c.edu/programs/information-technology/index.html and report your findings on one certificate of interest.

 ## Career Explorations
 Traverse to: https://www.bls.gov/ooh/occupation-finder.htm and continue exploring careers in IT (or your area of interest.)
 Add a report of your findings here.